Soccer-Preconceptions challenged as visitors pour into Brazil

 From the long, sandy beaches of the north through the teeming metropolises of the south, to the venues in the interior, fans in the 12 host cities are having their preconceptions, both good and bad, challenged.

-Those who traveled to the beachside resort city of Natal anticipating sand, surf and sunshine, for example, instead had to contend with 48 hours of incessant torrential rain this week.
+Those who travelled to the beachside resort city of Natal anticipating sand, surf and sunshine, for example, instead had to contend with 48 hours of incessant torrential rain this week.

 American Jonathan Ahn, braving the drizzle with a group of friends on the way to the beach on the eve of his country's clash with Ghana, said he had been surprised by the record rainfall but was determined to make the most of his trip.